 Prepare well.
 Export successfully.

-For Swiss SMEs, however, there is a world of difference between exporting to Germany, the US, or China.
-Cultural characteristics, customs regulations, sales platforms, marketing tools, data protection, and laws are all very different.
+For Swiss SMEs, however, there is a world of difference among export customers in Germany, the US, and China.
+Cultural specificities, customs regulations, sales platforms, marketing tools, and data protection and privacy laws are very different.

-Regardless of the strategy chosen, it is important to learn from the experiences of other companies and avoid typical mistakes when exporting.
-"It always strikes us how unprepared some companies are when they tackle a new country without first considering the local circumstances," said Stefan Gerig, Head of Export Finance at Credit Suisse.
+Good preparation is crucial.
+"Time and again, we notice that some companies enter a new market without having studied the country's conditions in detail," says Stefan Gerig, Head of Export Finance at Credit Suisse.
 He advises companies regarding financial products and loans.
-Tapping into a new export country can, in some cases, be a long process that requires careful preparation.
+Tapping into a new export country can be a long process in some cases.

 The right export strategy

 Key factors in the world of export include innovation skills, a clear USP, and solid knowledge about client needs in the destination country.
 In addition, the "Swiss Made" label can provide an advantage over the international competition.

 However, the right export strategy depends on the export country and the company.
 For instance, Geistlich Pharma AG relies on subsidiaries, while the Götti glasses brand has started one in the US only but exports directly from Switzerland or via Germany for other countries.